Survivors of the Iguala attacks in the auditorium of the Ayotzinapa Teachers College. Tixtla, Guerrero. March 16, 2015.

 Hello my beautiful son.
 I love you with all my heart and we will look for you until we find you.
 I know that you’ll come back and that you’ll play me those songs I miss so much again.
 I want to hear your voice but I have faith in God that you’ll come back.
 I miss you so much my son, I’m going around the whole world looking for you and no one can stop me until I find you.
 And you are not alone, God is with you.
 At home your brother and sisters are waiting for you.
 Your grandparents love you very much.
 We’re all worried about you and looking for you, your little brother too.
 We love you so much sweetheart and we’re waiting for you.
 I hope to God that those people who have you will give you back soon.
 Your guitar is waiting for you, the whole family is waiting for you.
 Your father has never stopped looking for you.
 We love you so much.
 I have offered my life in exchange for yours.
 I love you my son.

 Nicanora, mother of Saúl Bruno García, on her bed at the Ayotzinapa Teachers College.
-Many relatives of the missing began living in improvised quarters at the school after the disappearance, using it as a base to organize for justice.
+Many relatives of the missing began living in improvised quarters at the school after the disappearance.

 Jhoana, niece of missing student Jhosivani Guerrero, holds the Valentine's Day card she made for him: "Your family is waiting for you.
 Come back soon Uncle Jhosi because we miss you.
 I love you."
 February 14, 2015.

 Joint forum with relatives of the 43 missing students and members of the Black Lives Matter movement at St. Mark's Church in Queens, New York.
-Family members undertook a 6-week caravan to the US to call attention to the case and increase pressure on the Mexican government.
+A group of family members went on a 6-week caravan to the US in hopes of calling attention to the case and increasing pressure on the Mexican government.
 April 25, 2015.

 Confrontation between Ayotzinapa students and riot police after a failed negotiation.
 Tixtla, Guerrero.
 June 3, 2015.